-(2) Words and expressions used and not defined in these Guidelines, but defined in the Act or in the Securities Contracts (Regulation) Act, 1956 or in any rules or regulations made thereunder, shall have the meanings respectively assigned to them in such Acts, rules or regulations.
+(2) Words and expressions used and not defined in these Guidelines, but defined in the Act or in the Securities Contracts (Regulation) Act, 1956 or in any rules or

 3) ELIGIBILITY CRITERIA FOR STP CENTRALISED HUB AND STP SERVICE PROVIDERS i. whether the applicant is a person or entity with a minimum networth as may be prescribed from time to time.